WojciechMatuszewski/programming-notes/web/react/react-18.md

 return <Component state={deferredState} />;
 ```

 Here, the `deferredState` is a piece of state that might or might not cause a re-render.
 By wrapping the `expensiveState` in the `useDeferredValue`, we tell _React_ to postpone updates to components that take this state if needed.

-Pretty good API if you ask me.
+The **`useDeferredValue` will not help you if the computation in React components is very CPU-heavy**.
+It should be **used when the rendering takes a lot of time, not computing values**.

 ### How the `useDeferredValue` works